-- R1 (Mobility).
-The process of collecting data should be highly flexible and usually requires extensive interactions.
-Data may have to be collected even though no PC is available at the place the questionnaire should be filled in.
+R1 (Mobility).
+The process of collecting data should be flexible and usually requires extensive interactions.
+Data may have to be collected even though no computer is available at the place the questionnaire should be filled in.
 For example, consider data collection at the bedside of a patient in a hospital or interviews conducted by psychologists in a meeting room.
-PCs are often disturbing in such situations, particularly if the interviewer is "hiding" himself behind a screen.
+Computers are often disturbing in such situations, particularly if the interviewer is "hiding" himself behind a screen.
 To enable flexible data collection, the device needs to be portable instead.
-Further, it should not distract the participating actors in communicating and interacting with each other. - R2 (Multi-User Support).
+Further, it should not distract the participating actors in communicating and interacting with each other.

+- R2 (Multi-User Support).
 Since different users may interact with a mobile questionnaire, multi-user support is crucial.
-In addition, it must be possible to distinguish between different user roles (e.g., interviewers and subjects) involved in the processing of an electronic questionnaire.
-Finally, a particular user may possess different roles.
-For example, an actor could be interviewer in the context of a specific questionnaire, but subject in the context of another one.

-R3 (Support of Different Questionnaire Modes).
+Furthermore, it must be possible to distinguish between different user roles (e.g., interviewers and subjects) involved in the processing of an electronic questionnaire.
+Note, that a user may possess different roles.
+For example, he could be interviewer in the context of a specific questionnaire, but subject in the context of another one. - R3 (Support of Different Questionnaire Modes).
 Generally, a questionnaire may be used in two different modes: interview and self-rating mode (cf. Section 2.1).
 These two modes of questioning diverge in the way the questions are posed, the possible answers that may be given, the order in which the questions are answered, and the additional features provided (e.g., freetext notes).
 In general, mobile electronic questionnaire applications should allow for both modes.
-Note, that this requirement is correlated with R2 as the considered roles determine the modes available for a questionnaire.

-- R4 (Multi-Language Support).
-The contents of a questionnaire (e.g., questions and field labels) may have to be displayed in different languages (e.g., when conducting a psychological study globally in different countries).
-The actor accessing the questionnaire should be allowed to choose among several languages. - R5 (Skeuomorphism and Paper-based Style).
-To foster the comprehensibility of an electronic questionnaire and to ensure its validity, the latter should be designed in the same style (i.e., same order and structure) as the corresponding paper-based version.
-For example, this means, that the structuring of a questionnaire in different pages must be kept. - R6 (Native Application Style).
-Any mobile support of electronic questionnaire application must consider different mobile operating systems (e.g., Android or iOS).
-In this context, standard control elements of the respective mobile operating system should be used to ensure familiarity of users with the elements of the questionnaire when running the latter on their preferred smart mobile device. - R7 (Self-Explaning User Interface).
-The user interface should be easy to understand and provide intuitive interaction facilities.
-Furthermore, users should be guided through the process of collecting data with their smart mobile devices. - R8 (Maintainability).
+Note, that this requirement is correlated with R2 as the considered roles determine the modes available for a questionnaire. - R4 (Multi-Language Support).
+The contents of a questionnaire (e.g., questions and field labels) may have to be displayed in different languages (e.g., when conducting a psychological study globally).
+The actor accessing the questionnaire should be allowed to choose the preferred language. - R5 (Maintainability).
 Questionnaires evolve over time and hence may have to be changed occasionally.
 Therefore, it should be possible to quickly and easily change the structure and content of an electronic questionnaire; e.g., to add a question, to edit the text of a question, to delete a question, or to change the order of questions.
 In particular, no programming skills should be required in this context; i.e., domain experts (e.g., psychologists) should be able to introduce respective changes at a high level of abstraction.

-Especially, requirement R8 constitutes a major challenge, which necessitates a high level of abstraction when defining and changing electronic questionnaires, which may then be enacted on a variety of smart mobile devices.
+Due to the lack of space, not all requirements are listed here.
+More requirements with respect to the user interface and native application design are summarized in [22].
+Especially, requirement R5 constitutes a major challenge.
+It necessitates a high level of abstraction when defining and changing electronic questionnaires, which may then be enacted on various smart mobile devices.
 To cope with this challenge, we designed a specific mental model for electronic questionnaires, which will be presented in Section 3.